Redditor Seeks Advice After Her Boyfriend Reveals Big Lies About His Finances

 Rebuilding trust after financial deception is a gradual process that requires commitment from both partners.

-Addressing financial dishonesty is crucial for restoring trust in relationships.
+Confronting financial dishonesty is essential for rebuilding trust in any romantic relationship.